Ham Fisher: Retaliation

 Fisher retaliated clumsily, falsely accusing Capp of sneaking obscenities into his comic strip.
 Submitting examples of Li'l Abner to United Feature Syndicate (Capp's syndicate) and to the New York courts, Fisher claimed pornographic images were hidden in the background art.
 Capp was able to refute the accusation by simply showing the original printed strips.
 According to the recollection of Fisher's friend Morris Weiss, "What Ham Fisher did was to take a lot of Li'l Abner strips that were suggestive.
 In one case, he cut off the end of one strip, which made it look more suggestive than others.
 He did not doctor any art on the strips...
 The story that Ham doctored the artwork came from Al Capp, of course."
 Capp's brother Elliot Caplin recalls the doctored strips as having been drawn upon, with additions of lines and shadows intended to simulate body parts.

 In 1954, as Capp was applying for a Boston television license, the FCC received an anonymous packet of pornographic L'il Abner drawings.
 The National Cartoonists Society, an organization that Fisher had helped to found, convened an ethics hearing, and Fisher was expelled.
 Fisher became the only man ever sanctioned for "conduct unbecoming a cartoonist".
 Around the same time, Fisher's mansion in Carol Beach, Wisconsin was destroyed by a storm.

 Death

 On December 27, 1955, Fisher left his home for Moe Leff's studio, which Fisher had been using while Leff was out of town.
 Fisher telephoned his mother shortly after 1 pm, engaging in what police termed a "sentimental" conversation, and later in the evening, Fisher's concerned wife asked Weiss to check the studio, where Fisher's body was discovered just after 9 pm.
 Notes found by police indicated Fisher was despondent over his failing health and planned an overdose of medication.
 A will drawn up weeks before his death left an estate of $2.5 million to his wife Marilyn and daughter Wendy.

 The feud between Fisher and Capp, and Fisher's suicide, was fictionalized with all names changed and many details altered in the mystery novel Strip for Murder by Max Allan Collins.

+In 2023, Fisher was posthumously inducted into the Luzerne County Arts & Entertainment Hall of Fame.
+He was inducted as part of the Hall of Fame's inaugural class.